privacymaverick/mpn-generator/README.md

 The generator is avalibale in this Github repository (https://github.com/privacymaverick/mpn-generator) or on the Internet at http://www.enterprivacy.com/generator.html

+When downloading the generator to a local computer, you should download the js and graphics folders as well.
+These folders contain required javacript and graphics necessary for the generator.
+The graphics are also required for the resulting privacy notice.

 Once the generator HTML file is opened, the health care developer should follow the instructions in the generator page

 1. Complete the form on the left side of the screen.
 Your privacy notice will be generated on the right side of the screen as you complete the form.